amatsuo/amatsuo.github.io/research.md

 ### Work in Progress

+&ldquo;Ideas for Macroeconomic Surveillance:  Comparative Text Analysis of Country Reports by Global and Re-gional Financial Institutions&rdquo; (with Motoshi Suzuki and Azusa Uji, Under Review)

+&ldquo;The Social Media Audience of Diplomatic Events.&rdquo; (with Oul Han, Under Review)

 &ldquo;The Social Media Audience of Diplomatic Events.&rdquo; (with Oul Han, Under Review)

 &ldquo;Gender Classification of Parliamentary Speeches in the Japanese House of Representatives.&rdquo;